Best home solar battery systems: 2026 Guide

 • Lithium Iron Phosphate (LiFePO4)

-Lithium iron phosphate (LiFePO4) batteries are generally considered to be safer.
+Lithium Iron Phosphate (LFP) batteries are generally considered to be safer.
 Though their capacity is typically smaller than Nickel Manganese Cobalt (NMC) batteries.
-The Tesla battery is a NMC battery.
-Other popular battery brands like Sungrow and BYD, use LiFePO4 battery cells.
+Most popular battery brands like Tesla, Sungrow and BYD, use LFP battery cells.

 Lead acid batteries